asifur8282/Classroom-Person-Segregation-Model/README.md

-## 🎓 Classroom Person Segregation Model
+## 🎓 Classroom Person Segregation Models

 This project detects and segments **students in classroom images** using **YOLOv8 segmentation**.
-It blurs the background while keeping each person sharp and saves them as cropped images.
+It blurs the background ( or choose no blur model ) while keeping each person sharp and saves them as cropped images.
 Built with **FastAPI** for easy API integration.

 ---